Furniture designer

 Responsibilities

-Your work activities as a furniture designer will vary according to whether you are self-employed working alone or with one or two other craftspeople or employed by a manufacturing company, with a group of experienced furniture designers.
+Your work activities as a furniture designer will vary according to whether you are self-employed, working alone or with one or two other craftspeople, or employed by a manufacturing company, working with a group of experienced furniture designers.

 You may need to:

-- study, research and plan various styles of furniture design
+- study and research a variety of furniture design styles

 - find ways to improve furniture items already manufactured